wl496928838/laravel-toastr/readme.md

 Support laravel5.*

 toastr is a Javascript library for non-blocking notifications. jQuery is required.
-The goal is to create a simple core library that can be customized and extended.",
+The goal is to create a simple core library that can be customized and extended.
-    "keywords": ["laravel flash", "toastr","message"],
-    "license": "MIT",

 ### install